YangHanNg/Portfolio_Projects/Projects/Data Analysis/S&P500 Valuation Multiples/README.md

 # S&P 500 Valuation Multiples: Statistical Analysis of Trading Multiple Pricing
 ### Project Outline

 This is a data analysis project inspired by NYU Stern Business School Prof. Aswath Damodaran from his Valuations course.
-It is a relative valuation method built upon traditional comparable companies analysis.
+It is a relative valuation method built upon traditional Comparable Companies Analysis.
 It is based upon Discounted Cash Flow (DCF) calculations to derive Enterprise Value (EV) using metrics like Weighted Average Cost of Capital (WACC), Reinvestment Rate (RIR), Expected Growth Rate Etc. These financial metrics represent independent variables for dependent variable EV, as such, it allows the opportunity for a linear regression study to interpret the performances of companies relative to their industry peers.
 The regressed line would serve as a projection tool built on the performance of the industry, and thus, it presents the concept of under/over-pricing for companies as their current financial metrics are projected forward.
 A possible strategy to this analysis insight would be long companies where theoretical trading mulitple are greater than its current value and short companies whose theoretical trading mulitple are projected to decrease.

 The project utilises AlphaVantage API to gather financial data from companies listed in the S&P 500 index.
 The data includes annual and quarterly Income Statement and Balance Sheet information which are stored in a PostgreSQL database for efficient data management and analysis.
 The project implements a caching system to track processing progress and avoid redundant API calls, making it resilient to interruptions and mindful of API rate limits.
 The SP500 CSV data is sourced from Kaggle in late 2024 and consolidate with a few data points published by Prof. Aswath.